 Middle School to High School Transition-Part 2

-The increased competition can be discouraging for students if they aren’t familiar with how to overcome disappointment.
+The increased competition can be discouraging for students if they aren’t familiar with overcoming disappointment.
 Everyone has challenges in life, but there are fewer of them, so it seems, in middle school for most students.
 In the talks that I do for middle school students, I talk with them about how to expect challenges in life and help them understand how to overcome them.
-I teach them not to be afraid of failure, to not be fearful of making a mistake and to look for the solution, instead of the disappointment in all mistakes and shortfalls that we all experience from time to time.
+I teach them not to be afraid of failure, not to be fearful of making a mistake, and of looking for the solution, instead of the disappointment in all errors and shortfalls that we all experience from time to time.

 By teaching kids how to push through disappointments, we teach them perseverance and give them an uncommon desire to succeed.
 I like to tell them, “If you are determined and you have an uncommon desire to succeed, you will succeed, but not without some challenges along the way.
-Oftentimes, I feel that middle school is much easier for students and when they get to high school, they are overwhelmed at times because they haven’t faced a challenge that they had to work through.
+Often, middle school is much easier for students, and when they get to high school, students are overwhelmed.
+At times, it is because they haven’t faced a challenge that they had to work through.

 They can still do the work at the level they did in middle school, but not without some help in being determined to overcome those obstacles.
 They will always be there, and if we can teach them to see these as opportunities for creative solutions, we give them lifelong skills.

 You can find Part 1 in this series here, Middle School to High School Transition-Part 1 – Dr. Rich Patterson (pattersonphd.com)